Spelman College: International student and social organizations

 NAACP and Sister Steps are registered campus organizations.
 Spelman also has chapters of Colleges Against Cancer, Circle K, Feminist Majority Leadership Alliance, Habitat for Humanity, National Council of Negro Women, National Society of Black Engineers, Operation Smile, United Way, and Young Democrats of America.
 Spelman is also the first HBCU to charter a chapter of Amnesty International on its campus.

-Spelman has four chapters of National Pan-Hellenic Council sororities on campus: the Mu Pi Chapter of Alpha Kappa Alpha, the Eta Kappa Chapter of Delta Sigma Theta, the Beta Iota Chapter of Zeta Phi Beta, and the Epsilon Eta Chapter of Sigma Gamma Rho.
-Additionally, Spelman has the Iota Rho Chapter of Tau Beta Sigma National Honorary Band Sorority and the Eta Zeta Chapter of Gamma Sigma Sigma, a national service sorority.
+Spelman's 2005 robotics team, the SpelBots, became the first all women, all black robotics team to compete in the RoboCup Four-Legged League Soccer competition.
+The team tied for first place in the 2009 RoboCup humanoid soccer championship in Osaka, Japan.

+Spelman has several sororities on campus including all four of the National Pan-Hellenic Council.
 About three percent of students are active in Spelman's Greek system.